saltstack/salt-project-website/content/blog/2023-12-07-new-release-salt-3006-5.md

 download and install Salt 3006.5, see the
 [Salt install guide](https://docs.saltproject.io/salt/install-guide/en/latest/).

+This release also includes support for the following new versions of these operating systems:

+- Debian 12
+- Amazon 2023
+- MacOS arm
+- Photon 5

 To access the 3006.5 packages directly, go to the [Salt Project Package Repository](https://repo.saltproject.io/salt/py3/).